hforge/ikaaro/docs/rest.rst

 Information is exchanged using the `JSON
 <http://en.wikipedia.org/wiki/JSON>`_ format.

-.. note:: Architecture recall

-   In ikaaro information is stored in what we call resources.
-The resources are organized in a tree structure.
-The path given in the request URI maps exactly to a resource.
-On a resource you can call a view to get a particular representation of the resource.

-   A resource is a collection of key-value pairs.
-There are different types of resources, every resource type has an schema which describes these key-value pairs.

 This is the summury of the views and request methods that will be presented in this chapter, and which make up the RESTful interface::